upandatom96/fake-fan-adam/src/assets/werewolf/transcript/vampire_content.md

 ## One Night Playmats

+Keep night card movement quieter by purcahsing an official 14" x 26" *One Night* soft (mousepad style) playmat directly from Bezier Games at www.beziergames.com.

 ## One Night Card Sleeves

+Keep your cards mark-free by purchasing these high quality *One Night* card sleeves directly from Bezier Games at www.beziergames.com.

 ## One Night Ultimate Werewolf

+The original *One Night Ultimate Werewolf* game has 12 unique roles on 16 cards, including the Robber, who steals a player's card, the Troublemaker, who switches roles between two different players, and the Doppelgänger, who can become the same role as any other player.
+Order *One Night Ultimate Werewolf* directly from Bezier Games at www.beziergames.com.

 ## One Night Ultimate Werewolf Bonus Pack 1

+*Bonus Pack 1* contains 3 new roles: the Aura Seer, who knows who viewed or moved a card;
+the Prince, who can't be killed; and the Cursed, who turns into a Werewolf if any Werewolf votes for him.
+It also includes three new artifacts and three alternative artwork cards for Werewolves and the Tanner.
+Order *Bonus Pack 1*
+directly from Bezier Games at www.beziergames.com.

 ## One Night Ultimate Werewolf Bonus Pack 2

+*Bonus Pack 2* contains 4 new roles: the Apprentice Tanner, who is on the Tanner team;
+the Beholder, who knows who the Seer is;
+the Squire, who is on the Werewolf team and knows if any of them have been changed during the night;
+and the Thing (that goes bump in the night), which goes bump...in the night.
+It also includes new new artifacts and two alternative artwork cards for the Vampire and Seer.
+Order *Bonus Pack 2*
+directly from Bezier Games at www.beziergames.com.

 ## One Night Ultimate Werewolf Daybreak

+*One Night Ultimate Werewolf Daybreak* adds 11 new roles to the original *One Night Ultimate Werewolf* game, including the Alpha Wolf (which transforms another player into a Werewolf during the night), the Apprentice Seer (who is just laerning, and can only view a single card at night), and the Curator, wh oplaces a mysterious artifact on another player's card, which can dramatically change them.
+Order *Daybreak*
+directly from Bezier Games at www.beziergames.com.